Want to take quizzes and track your credits?

 Speak comfortably in a group

-Intentionally sharing meaningful stories and experiences with our co-workers makes for a richer work life and builds on itself.
-Giving these stories a title, such as “The reason I came to work today,” can help overcome our natural reluctance to speak positively about the value of our work.2
+Intentionally sharing meaningful stories and experiences with co-workers makes for a richer work life and environment.
+Giving these stories a title, such as “the reason I came to work today,” can help team members overcome any reluctance to speak positively about the value of their work.2

-Research shows that teams do have an IQ, and that one of the predictors of a team being smart is “equality in distribution of conversational turn-taking.”
-That is, making sure everyone talks to everyone else.3 To gain the full benefit of your practice's team IQ, use the tactics in this module to synergistically combine every team member's knowledge and problem-solving abilities to create better results than each individual could achieve on their own.
+Research shows that teams have an IQ.
+A smart team is one that emphasizes the “equality in distribution of conversational turn-taking,” which essentially emphasizes the importance of all team members having a voice.3 To gain the full benefit of your practice's team IQ, use the tactics in this toolkit to synergistically combine every team member's knowledge and problem-solving abilities to create better results than each individual could achieve on their own.

-According to Dave Logan's book, Tribal Leadership, very few workplaces have the giant “uni-cultures” exhibited by companies such as Zappos and Nordstrom.
-In fact, his book argues that culture lives at the tribe level in groups of 25 to 100 people.
-Interestingly, this is the typical number of people found in our cell phone address books and the size of the average group of primates.4 Using this logic, this module can help change culture at the practice level.
-Even as practices merge with other groups to form larger health care systems, individual practices can retain aspects of their own culture as long as they are aligned with the mission and vision of the larger organization.
+According to Dave Logan's book, Tribal Leadership, very few workplaces have the giant “uni-cultures” exhibited by companies such as Zappos and Nordstrom.9 In fact, his book argues that culture lives at the tribe level in groups of 25 to 100 people.
+Interestingly, this is the typical number of people found in our cell phone address books and the size of the average group of primates.9 Using this logic, this toolkit can help change culture at the practice level.
+Even as practices merge with other groups to form larger health care systems, individual practices can retain aspects of their own culture if they are aligned with the mission and vision of the larger organization.

-Lean has become a very popular way to improve processes in the health care setting.
-But Lean doesn’t always produce a better process than one person could individually come up with.
-Lean is successful because it involves everyone on the team and helps to change the relationship between workers and leaders, building a stronger culture.
-When done right, Lean builds continuously learning, integrated teams and collective intelligence.
-See the STEPS Forward™ module on starting Lean in your practice.
+Lean has become a popular way to improve processes in the health care setting.
+Lean is successful because it involves everyone on the team and helps to change the relationship between team members and team leaders, which helps build a stronger culture.
+When done well, Lean builds continuous learning, integrated teams, and collective intelligence.
+See the AMA STEPS Forward™ toolkit on starting Lean Health Care in your practice.